brettz9/webappfind/README-old.md

 # Todos and possible changes

-## Possible future user preference changes

-Currently preferences are global, whereas it may be desirable to allow users to customize their preferences by type/protocol in addition to the current default global ones.

 ## Possible future API/filetypes.json changes

-1. Consider encouraging use of MIME types for file type names.
 1. Mode and parameter changes
     1. Pass in argument for profile, or if defunct in browsers, at least allow to open a private window/tab